dhughes/lluminary/README.md

 end
 ```

-### Input Validation
+### Input and Output Validation

-Tasks support input validation through the schema system using ActiveModel validations.
-This means you have access to all standard ActiveModel validations:
+Tasks support validation through the schema system using ActiveModel validations.
+This means you have access to all standard ActiveModel validations for both input and output schemas.

+#### Input Validation

 ```ruby
 class WordCounter < Lluminary::Task